charlottegiseleweil/pdm_report/src_drafts/old_versions/03_Litt_review Dec17.md

 ![Cartogram displaying population (variable) per country (regions of aggregation) [@carto_img]](../images/carto.png)

-#### Flow maps
+#### Flow maps : spatial data and multi-dimensionality
 A flow map illustrates movement in space and/or in time.
-The intensity of a flow is represented by the thickness of the line depicting it [@datavizz].
-Flow maps are typically used to visualize migrations of animals, but could also be applied to pollution load transfer, or groundwater recharge from a region ot another.
-{>> better in context of ES? <<}
+Its great strength reside in its capacity to encode many variables. 	*EXAMPLE ES CONTEXT*

+Flow Maps geographically show the movement of information or objects from one location to another and their amount.
+Typically Flow Maps are used to show the migration data of people, animals and products.
+The magnitude or amount of migration in a single flow line is represented by its thickness. [@datavizz]

 ![Minard's Napoleon's March figurative map.
 This epic example of flow map, drawn up by M. Minard in 1869, depicts the successive losses in men of the French army in the Russian campaign of 1812-1813.
 It figures multi-variate data, including 6 dimensions that are the army size, its direction, its location in (x,y) coordinates, the dates and the temperature in the lower part of the display. *"The best statisctical graphic ever drawn"* according to Edward Tufte is an example of displaying complexity with clarity.
 Its great strength reside in its capacity to encode many variables.
 This example reminds also that successful and effective visualization are very specific to the dataset and message, and its buty resides in the fact that it is very tailored to the story to be conveyed, here: the numerous deaths of soldiers.
 The text translates to: *The numbers of men present are represented by the width of the colored zones at a rae of one millimeter for every ten thousand men; they are further written accros the zones.
 The red designates the men who enter into Russia, the black those who leave it.
 The information which has served to draw up the map has been extracted from the works of M. M. Thiers of Ségur, of Fezensac, of Chambray and the unpublished diary of Jacob, the pharmacst of the army since october 28th.
-In order to better judge with the eye the diminution of the army, I have assumed that the troops of Prince Jérôme and the Marshal Davoush who had been detached at Minsk and Mokilow and have rejoined around Orcha and Vitebsk had always marched with the army.* ](https://upload.wikimedia.org/wikipedia/commons/2/29/Minard.png)###Comparing multiple versions of spatial data (runs)
+In order to better judge with the eye the diminution of the army, I have assumed that the troops of Prince Jérôme and the Marshal Davoush who had been detached at Minsk and Mokilow and have rejoined around Orcha and Vitebsk had always marched with the army.* ](https://upload.wikimedia.org/wikipedia/commons/2/29/Minard.png)

+{>> Attempts were made to reproduce this visualization with modern tools.
+This may show limits of the computational tools, but also one may argue that Minard's map is not applicable to dataset of a bigger order of magnitude.
+Overall, it highlights that each visualization is very specific to the case considered, its data and its aim.
+<<}

+![Reproduction of Minard's Napoleon's March ith the R package ggplot (described in section {number}) [@wickham08]](../images/minard_ggplot_2.png)

+![Another modern reproduction of Minard's Napoleon's March overlaying a map [@Tour]](../images/napoleon_1.png)
+###Comparing multiple versions of spatial data (runs)
  Summarizing results of mutiples model outputs that consists in multi-dimensional spatial data is often necessary, wheter the multiplicity of outputs correspond to multiple objectives, various scenarios or a parameters explorations (i.e sensitivity analysis, this case is further described in section {number}).
 Comparison and summaries of maps can be achieved either by visualizing in space (maps display) or through quantitative indices and spatial metrics synthetizing the results.

 ####Maps displays